10 Best Vocal Separator Tools in 2026: AI Music and Vocal Separators for Clean

 Pros:

-• AI vocal separator for both audio and video files
+• Accepts audio and video files directly

-• Free desktop application (no minute caps, no subscription)
+• Free desktop application

 Cons: